Things to do in Samaipata, Bolivia

 It won’t take you too long.

-A pre-Columbian archaeological religious site and UNESCO World Heritage Site.
+El Fuerte is a pre-Columbian archaeological religious site and UNESCO World Heritage Site.
 It’s a taxi ride away from town and a 2-hour or so walk back.
-If you’re silly enough to decide to walk back…
+If you’re silly enough to decide to walk back like we did…

 Check out Refugio Zoologico.

-A short walk from town you can see this zoo, which is actually a refuge for rescued animals.
+A short walk from town you can see Refugio Zoologico.
+This zoo is actually a refuge for rescued animals.

 Dip your toes in Cascadas de Cuevas.